 Eating meditation entails taking a minute to savor your food rather than simply eating it quickly.
 Examine the food, smell it, feel the textures as you chew it, and take note of how it tastes.

-It makes a huge difference, and it doesn't have to be used throughout the meal, just occasionally.
+It makes a huge difference, and it does not have to be used throughout the meal, just occasionally.

 Take a mindful break.
 Instead of checking emails, take some time during your break to notice the sensations in your body and mind, listen to the sounds you can hear, feel your heart beating, and be present in your body for a few moments, letting go of everything you are thinking about.